kmarkus/lsdbus/README.md

     - `default_system` (`sd_bus_default_system`)
     - `default_user` (`sd_bus_default_user`)

-  If not given, default is `new'`
+  If not given, default is `new`

 - `evsrc` (event source) objects are **not** cleaned up (`unref`ed) when garbage collected but set to *floating*, which means they will live until the event loop is destroyed.
-To explicitely disable and destroy an event source, call its `unref` method.
+To explicitly disable and destroy an event source, call its `unref` method.

 > **Note**: upon being collected the `default_*` type bus objects are